Dennis & Phyllis Washington Foundation

 Founder: Dennis R. Washington (Horatio Alger Association member)

 Dennis Washington stated: "We started our Foundation to give back to the people and the communities that have been important to our success.
 Our goal was to create opportunities and open doors for youth and individuals that simply need a hand up."
-He emphasizes that "we primarily invest in education to give people the tools they need to achieve success" and believes "by reaching out to young people in their formative years, and by presenting opportunity to the disadvantaged, our society will see great benefit."
+He emphasises that "we primarily invest in education to give people the tools they need to achieve success" and believes "by reaching out to young people in their formative years, and by presenting opportunity to the disadvantaged, our society will see great benefit."

 Application Process & Timeline